Augrabies Falls

 Women at viewpoint in Augrabies National Park

 The Augrabies Falls offers simple rest camp accommodation with a restaurant, shop and swimming pool and makes the perfect overnight stay en route to a safari in the Kgalagadi Park.
 Near the Augrabies Falls, you can also stay at Dundi Lodge.
-And Tutwa Desert Lodge is the upmarket alternative where you can enjoy the majesty of the Orange River.
-(If staying here, you would visit the Falls as a day trip either on the way in to Tutwa or on the way out.)
+And Tutwa Desert Lodge is the upmarket option for an experience of the Orange River.

 Features